MurrayJack/obsidian-do-more-things/README.md

 Once the plugin is installed and enabled, you can view and interact with your Today tasks by following these steps:

-1. Click on the "Open Things3 Today" button in the side bar.
+1. Click on the "Open Do More Things" button in the side bar.
 2. Your Today task list will be displayed in the pane.
 3. Click the checkbox next to any task to mark it as completed in Things3.
 4. Click the "Refresh" button to refresh your Today task list